 Truth in Television, as many a troper will tell you of memories of being told not leave the table "until you've cleaned your plate."
-Never mind the esteemed Alton Brown suggests (in his pea episode) that the real reason kids don't eat their veggies is because the parents overcook them into inedible mush.
+Never mind the esteemed Alton Brown suggests (in his pea episode) that the real reason kids don't eat their veggies is that the parents overcook them into inedible mush.
 Or, maybe they could just try to find some veggies they do like.

 It also doesn't help that kids have keener tastebuds than adults — so if something tastes slightly bitter or sour to a grown-up, it'll taste much worse to them.
-Some assume that adults' trying stuff they wouldn't touch as kids is a sign of growing up, but actually their taste buds' sensitivity has toned down so that something they hated as a kid is now tolerable.
+Some assume that adults' trying stuff they wouldn't touch as kids is a sign of growing up but actually, their taste buds' sensitivity has toned down so that something they hated as a kid is now tolerable.
 (There is also the question of preparation.)

 Sometimes it seems that adults are less picky eaters than kids merely because adults have more control over what they eat.
-A lot of people carry some of their culinary dislikes into adulthood; but they never have any fights with others merely because adults can't be told they aren't allowed to leave the table until they eat their carrots.
+A lot of people carry some of their culinary dislikes into adulthood, but they never have any fights with others merely because adults can't be told they aren't allowed to leave the table until they eat their carrots.
 If an adult doesn't like carrots, green peppers, or broccoli?
-They just don't prepare it or don't order it, and pick out the stuff they don't like if it comes with it.
+They just don't buy it, prepare it or order it, and pick out the stuff they don't like if it comes with it.
 If a kid does it?
 Then they're a picky eater.
-A birthday card even makes fun of this, showing a woman scraping Broccoli into the trash saying nobody can make you eat your broccoli.
+A birthday card even makes fun of this, showing a woman scraping broccoli into the trash saying nobody can make you eat your broccoli.

-Picky Eaters also have a root in primal instincts - Typically, Adventurous eaters were a subtype of Too Dumb to Live, since they didn't know what would poison them in some way.
-Picky eaters were also safe eaters, since they would stick to stuff they knew would not kill them.
+Picky Eaters also have a root in primal instincts — typically, adventurous eaters were a subtype of Too Dumb to Live, since they didn't know what would poison them in some way.
+Picky eaters were also safe eaters since they would stick to stuff they knew would not kill them.